-Use New Relic to understand why some services are raising alerts.
+In this procedure, you use New Relic to understand why some services are raising alerts.

 If you don't see all the same alerts, don't worry.
 The simulated issues happen at regular intervals, so you should start seeing these problems in New Relic within 30 minutes to an hour.

-The deployment has created an alert condition for cases where a service's error percentage rises above 10% for 5 minutes or longer.
+The deployment created an alert condition for cases where a service's error percentage rises above 10% for 5 minutes or longer.
 A critical violation means that the service's conditions violate that threshold.

 Begin your investigation by selecting the Telco-Web Portal service name.

 You're now on the web portal's APM summary page.
 The top graph, Web transactions time, shows you the service's response times.
 By default, it also displays periods of critical violation.
-On the right-hand side of the view, Application activity shows when violations opened and closed:
+On the right-hand side of the view, Application activity shows when violations opened and closed.

 At the bottom of the view, the Errors table shows you what errors occurred in the service along with number of times each error occurred.